OWASP/www-project-developer-guide/draft/04-foundations/01-security-fundamentals.md

 ### 4.1 Security fundamentals

-The OWASP Software Assurance Maturity Model [(SAMM)][samm] provides a good context for the scope of software security, and the foundations of SAMM rely on the security concepts in this section.
+The OWASP Software Assurance Maturity Model [(SAMM)][samm] is used throughout this Developer Guide to provide context for each section.
+Refer to the section below for a brief introduction to SAMM.

 #### Overview